SEC Mandatory Climate Risk Disclosure Rules Explainer and Fact Sheet - Last Updated: June 27, 2023

 Similarly, SEC filers will need to consider, prepare, and disclose commentary on each of these four themes.

-2. Track and disclose the required information - SEC reports will likely require management commentary and data on a company's:
+2. Track and disclose the required information - SEC reports will require management commentary and data on a company's:

 • Details on how the board and management exercise their oversight and set climate-related targets and goals, as well as disclosure regarding climate-related expertise